Chart Color Schemes

 Household Composition

-Port Kembla features high concentrations of lone person households, with a median household size of 2.4 people
+Port Kembla features high concentrations of lone person households, with a fairly typical median household size

 Family households account for 65.3% of all households, including 25.2% couples with children, 23.0% couples without children, and 16.3% single parent families.
-Non-family households constitute the remaining 34.7%, with lone person households at 31.3% and group households making up 2.9% of the total.
-The median household size is 2.4 people.
+Non-family households constitute the remaining 34.7%, with lone person households at 31.3% and group households comprising 2.9%.
+The median household size is 2.4 people, which aligns with the Rest of NSW average.

 Frequently Asked Questions - Households